jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/2_Curv_3D.typ

 In summary, a methodology for calculating curvature and its interpretation was provided.
 For this analysis, a #gls("fem") simulation model of a #gls("swith") configuration was utilized.
 The procedure for obtaining required derivatives was explained in detail.
 Since the methodology was developed from a displacement-based foundation, it can be applied to both analytical and numerical simulation approaches.
 The method's applicability extends beyond simulation, as displacement data could alternatively be obtained from experimental investigations.
 Through important examples demonstrating critical curvature assessment, the challenges of directly comparing obtained curvature results with critical curvature values for complex structures like aircraft became evident.
 The interpretation of results indicated that for experimental investigations, hydrogen could be replaced with an alternative filling agent without significantly impacting the maximum bearable bending moment.
-Finally, the complexity of assessing critical curvature in three-dimensional space was acknowledged, leading to the introduction of an enhanced methodology in @chap_3_0_3.
+Finally, the complexity of assessing critical curvature in three-dimensional space was acknowledged, leading to the introduction of an enhanced approach in @chap_3_0_3.

 ])